GoogleCloudPlatform/software-delivery-blueprint/app-factory-template/README.md

 The application template ([`application.tf.tpl`][application-tf-tpl]) is the IaC used to create the following resources.

 -   Application CI/CD project
--   Secrets copied from the multi-tenant admin project
 -   Application code repository from the language specific template
 -   Application group IaC repository from the [`infra-template`][infra-template]
 -   Infrastructure as code Cloud Build trigger in the CI/CD project